sekrupke/bi-mini-project-p02/README.md

 ## Step 2: Data Vault Model
 The Data Vault Model is a modern database modeling method and is created with the results of the analysis and data understanding from Step 1.

 As a first step the Object Types (cf. Entities) of the data set are considered.
-The review of the data set shows following Object Types:
+The review lead to following Object Types:
 * Thesis
-* Thesis Detail
+* Detail
 * Person
 * Degree programm
-* Institution
 * Departement
 * Course
-* Thesis Meta Information (?)

 With these Object Types the Data Vault Model (2.0) can be created.